virtual-labs/exp-mean-field-annealing-iiith/experiment/experiment-name.md

-## Deterministic, stochastic and mean-field annealing of Hopfield models
+## Deterministic, Stochastic and Mean-field Annealing of Hopfield Models